External cephalic version (ECV) for breech babies

 There is no evidence that postural management (i.e. lying or sitting in certain positions to try to encourage the baby to turn) increases the chance of achieving a cephalic presentation.

 More articles from this expert

-- The majority of babies will turn into a head-down position (cephalic) before birth, but some will remain in a feet-down position (breech presentation).
+- The majority of babies will turn into a head-down position (cephalic) before birth, but some will remain in a bottom-down position (breech presentation).

 - ECV is a procedure used to turn a breech baby into cephalic position.